How to Make Isopod Substrate

 Substrate Depth

-Providing deep substrate layers allows the enclosure to retain moisture and develop a healthy micro-ecosystem.
+Providing sufficient depth allows the enclosure to retain moisture and develop a stable micro-ecosystem.

 Final Thoughts

-A well-designed substrate mix forms the foundation of a healthy isopod enclosure.
-By combining organic soil, leaf litter, wood, and moss, keepers can recreate the natural environment where isopods thrive.
+A well-designed substrate is the foundation of a healthy isopod enclosure.
+By combining soil, leaf litter, wood, and moss, you recreate the natural environment where isopods thrive.

 Learn More About Isopod Substrate